What is Gastroesophageal Reflux Disease (GERD)?

 When should someone see his or her doctor?

-Individuals who have heartburn, which disrupts sleep once a week or more should consult their physician.
+When sleep is disrupted once a week or more due to heartburn, they should consult their physician.